Saturation Never Sounded so Sweet: Saturation Plugin

 The Crush settings for the drum example.

 Sugar's saturation effects work on virtually any source.
 Synth sounds are another example.
 You can take them into different sonic territory by distorting them.

 As described earlier, sometimes, you'll want to use the high-pass filter to take away lower-midrange information that the distortion creates.
 Other times, however, you might find that the low harmonics add to the sound in a cool way.

 Here's an example of that.
 You'll hear a sequenced synth sound play for four measures through Sugar, with no distortion.
-You'll then hear Sugar as a distortion plug-in, with the Saturation level set to 79 and the Distort setting selected as the Saturation Type.
+You'll then hear Sugar as a saturation plugin, with the Saturation level set to 79 and the Distort setting selected as the Saturation Type.

 The difference in the waveform between the guitar without (left) and with (right) Sugar’s saturation.

-Electric guitar is one of the instruments that distortion plug-ins are perfect for.
+Electric guitar is one of the instruments that saturation plugins are perfect for.
 If you've got, say, a guitar track that's not quite fat enough in the mix, some additional saturation can do wonders.